I became intimate before telling him I have herpes—Now what?

 Dear Indecisive one,

-Even if you were planning to end it, it might be worth telling this man for two reasons: (1) so he knows he might have been exposed, and (2) so that you have the experience of telling someone something difficult to disclose.
-If you are looking for a lead in, consider saying something like, "I know last time things got hot pretty quickly.
+Now, you mentioned that you already had a plan in motion to talk about your herpes status.
+It’s a good idea to talk one-on-one in a private setting where you both feel comfortable.
+Using your own style and choice of words will make the conversation more natural and authentic, but if you’re looking for a lead in, consider saying something like, "I know last time things moved pretty quickly.
 Neither of us got a chance to talk about what happened, how we felt, or what we might have been exposed to.
 I have genital herpes and I want you to know if we plan to be intimate again."

-You didn't mention if this man used condoms with you; he has a responsibility for protecting his health, as well.
-Some people don't consider this, but there is a chance he may have an STI disclosure of his own to share.
-Think about what was helpful to you when you first learned about your herpes diagnosis.
-Sharing information and resources with him may be a valuable way to educate him and reduce his anxiety (should he have any), but he may need time to deal with his anxiety or fear in his own way first.
-The American Sexual Health Association (ASHA) publishes resources on herpes and has an online Herpes Resource Center.
-The Centers for Disease Control and Prevention’s (CDC) website is also a good resource for more information on genital herpes.
+It’s understandable to be nervous about your partner’s reaction but try to think about what was helpful to you when you first learned about your herpes diagnosis.
+The more comfortable and prepared you are, the more likely you are to put him at ease.
+However, you ultimately have no control over his response or reaction, so be patient and give him space to feel however he feels.
+Sharing information and resources with him may be a valuable way to educate him and reduce his worries (if he has any).
+The American Sexual Health Association (ASHA) publishes resources on herpes and the Centers for Disease Control and Prevention’s (CDC) website is also a good resource for more information on genital herpes.

 Originally published Feb 11, 2005

 Can’t find information on the site about your health concern or issue?